bnguy80/Appointment-Scheduling-Application/README.md

 Utilizing IntelliJ and SceneBuilder to visually design FXML files.

-Creating an a log.txt file to capture events, tracking incorrect user logins on login page.
+Creating an a log.txt file to record events located in Resources as Login_Alert_Record.txt, tracking incorrect user logins on login page.
 For instance, incorrect username or password event is captured with timestamp of event.

 Creating models and mapping data to TableViews.